-This guide illustrates the design of a high frequency switching regulator using ceramic output capacitors.
+This guide illustrates the design of a high-frequency switching regulator using ceramic output capacitors.
 A few parameters must be known in order to start the design process.
 These requirements are typically determined at the system level.
 Calculations can be done with the aid of WEBENCH or the excel spreadsheet (slvc452) located on the product page.
-For this example, we will start with the following known parameters:
+This example is designed to the following known parameters:

 Output Voltage 3.3 V

-Transient Response 1.25 A to 3.75 A load step $\Delta V{OUT} = 4 \%$
+Transient Response 0.875-A to 2.625 A-load step $\Delta V{OUT} = 4 \%$

-Maximum Output Current 5 A
+Maximum Output Current 3.5 A

-Input Voltage 12 V nom.
-6 V to 42 V
+Input Voltage 12 V nominal, 6 V to 42 V

-Output Voltage Ripple 0.5% of V OUT
+Output Voltage Ripple 0.5% of V {OUT}

 Start Input Voltage (rising VIN) 5.75 V

 Stop Input Voltage (falling VIN) 4.5 V